jschnab/pyms-plot/README.md

 ## Installation

-PyMS depends on ``pandas``, ``numpy``, ``matplotlib`` and ``scipy``.
+PyMS depends on [pandas](https://pandas.pydata.org/), [NumPy](http://www.numpy.org/), [matplotlib](https://matplotlib.org/) and [SciPy](https://matplotlib.org/).
 You can install them using your favourite package manager.
-To install PyMyS you can clone the [GitHub repository](https://github.com/jschnab/pyms.git) then place a shortcut of the file *pyms/pyms/run_pyms.bat* on the Desktop.
+To install PyMyS you can clone the [GitHub repository](https://github.com/jschnab/pyms.git) then follow one of the next two options.

 ### Windows users

-To run PyMS, simply click on the shortcut for *run_pyms.bat*.
+To run PyMS place a shortcut of the file *pyms/pyms/run_pyms.bat* on the desktop then simply click on the shortcut.
 It will take a few seconds to load all the packages which are used by PyMS.
 In the end, the graphical user interface for PyMS will appear (along with a console window which should be kept open, it will close automatically when you exit PyMS).

 ### Other OS users